pysal/splot/README.md

 * `Ipywidgets`

 Depending on your spatial analysis workflow and the PySAL objects you would like to visualize, splot relies on:
-* PySAL 2.0 2rc
+* PySAL 2.0

-or separate packages:
+or separate packages found in the PySAL stack:
 * esda
 * libpysal
 * spreg
 * giddy

-### Quick install:
+### Installing splot:

-There are two main ways of accessing splot.
-First, the overall library install of PySAL 2.0 includes splot.
+There are two ways of accessing splot.
+First, splot is installed with the [PySAL 2.0](https://pysal.readthedocs.io/en/latest/installation.html) metapackage through:
-PySAL 2.0 will be available from PyPI or Anaconda by the beginning of September 2018:

-    $ pip install pysal
+    $ pip install -U pysal

     or

     $ conda install -c conda-forge pysal

-Second, splot can be installed separately.
+Second, splot can be installed as a separate package.
 If you are using Anaconda, install splot via the conda utility:

-    $ conda install -c conda-forge pysal
+    $ conda install -c conda-forge splot

 Otherwise you can install splot from PyPI with pip:

     $ pip install splot

+## Usage
+tba

 ## Contributing to splot